Burst of Joy: Subjects

 Despite outward appearances, the reunion was an unhappy one for Stirm.
 Three days before he arrived in the United States, the same day he was released from captivity, Stirm received a Dear John letter from his wife Loretta informing him that their marriage was over.
-Stirm later learned that Loretta had been with other men throughout his captivity and had received marriage proposals from three of them.
-In 1974, the Stirms divorced and Loretta remarried, but Lieutenant Colonel Stirm was still ordered by the courts to provide her with 43% of his military retirement pay once he retired from the Air Force.
-Stirm was later promoted to full Colonel and retired from the Air Force in 1977.
-Loretta died on August 13, 2010 from cancer.
+Stirm later learned that Loretta had been seeing other men throughout his captivity and had received marriage proposals from three of them.
+In 1974, the Stirms divorced and Loretta remarried, and he was ordered to provide her with 42.9% of his military pension once he retired from the Air Force, although the divorce judge stated that much evidence was presented to the court of Loretta's infidelity while Stirm was a prisoner.
+Stirm was later promoted to colonel, retired from the Air Force in 1977, and passed away on Veteran's Day, 2025.
+Loretta died on August 13, 2010, from cancer.

 After Burst of Joy was announced as the winner of the Pulitzer Prize, all of the family members depicted in the picture received copies.
-The depicted children display it prominently in their homes, but not Colonel Stirm, who in 2005 said he cannot bring himself to display the picture.
+The depicted children display it prominently in their homes, but not Colonel Stirm, who in 2005 said he could not bring himself to display the picture.

-Lorrie Stirm appeared on Antiques Roadshow Season 27 Episode 1 on January 2, 2023 seeking an appraisal for an archive of items relating to the event: Lorrie's personal print of the famous photograph (signed by the photographer in 1990), Lt.
-Col. Stirm's prison uniform, Red Cross luggage with North Vietnamese tag, a spoon engraved Lt.
-Col. Stirm with a thunderbolt during his imprisonment and a pair of sandals the North Vietnamese claimed were made from the wheels of Stirm's crashed plane.
-Auctioneer Joel Bohy valued the items as worth $2500-$3000 at auction, but said the "historical value on this is absolutely priceless."
+Lorrie Stirm appeared on Antiques Roadshow on January 2, 2023, seeking an appraisal for an archive of items relating to the event: Lorrie's personal print of the famous photograph (signed by the photographer in 1990), Stirm's prison uniform, Red Cross luggage with a North Vietnamese tag, a spoon engraved with "Lt.
+Col. Stirm" and a thunderbolt that was made during his imprisonment, and a pair of sandals that the North Vietnamese claimed were made from the wheels of Stirm's crashed plane.
+Auctioneer Joel Bohy valued the items as worth $2500–3000 at auction, but said the "historical value on this is absolutely priceless".